UN-OCHA/hid-api/README.md

 # Humanitarian ID v2 API

 Humanitarian ID v2 API is built on [TrailsJS](https://trailsjs.io).
 Much of the documentation concerning the structure of the code can therefore be found in [TrailsJS documentation](https://trailsjs.io/doc).
+It uses:

-It uses mongoDB as its database backend.
+* mongoDB as its database backend
+* hapi as its web server

 The HID v2 API handles 2 main functionalities: